 - Lack of understanding and enforcing new policies and compliances in alignment with the organization’s requirements.

-As a result, modern data systems and governance frameworks is difficult to implement.
+As a result, modern data management and governance frameworks are difficult to implement.
 It requires a focused approach of right intention, planning, coordination, and commitment.
 It has to follow a top-down approach where the management takes the lead.

-Maturity models describe process characteristics progression through various levels.
+Data Maturity models describe process characteristics’ progression through various levels.
 It is an approach to process improvement based on a globally followed framework developed in the US.
-When an organization comprehends with the process characteristics, it can assess its maturity level and devise a plan to improve its capabilities.
-It can also measure its progress and compare itself to competitors or partners tailor made and guided by the levels of this model.
-At each new level, process execution becomes more consistent, predictable and reliable, leading to improvement.
+When an organization comprehends the process characteristics, it can assess its Data maturity level and devise a plan to improve its capabilities.
+It can also measure its progress and compare itself to competitors or partners tailor-made and guided by the levels of this model.
+At each new level, process execution becomes more consistent, predictable, and reliable, leading to improvement.
 Progression occurs in a predetermined order as mentioned below.

 - Level 1 Initial / Ad Hoc: General-purpose data management using a limited tool set, with little or no governance.
 Data handling is highly reliant on a few experts.
 Roles and responsibilities are defined within silos.
 Each data owner receives, generates, and sends data autonomously.
 Controls, if they exist, are applied inconsistently.
 Solutions for managing data are limited.
 Data quality issues are pervasive but not addressed.
 Infrastructure supports are at the business unit level.

 Assessment criteria may include the presence of any process controls, such as logging of data quality issues.

 - Level 2 Repeatable: Emergence of consistent tools and role definition to support process execution.
 In Level 2, the organization begins to use centralized tools and to provide more oversight for data management.
 Roles are defined and processes are not dependent solely on specific experts.
 There is organizational awareness of data quality issues and concepts.
 Concepts of Master and Reference Data begin to be recognized.